SkyfallWasTaken/pocketbrain/README.md

 # PocketBrain

-A fast, reliable Brainf*** interpreter written in Rust.
+A fast, reliable Brainfuck interpreter written in Rust.

 ## Installation